 Kerry Valley secret

-Welcome to Kerry Valley Secret.
-We love where we live and hope that you do too.
+Welcome to Kerry Valley Secret....we love where we live and we know you will too.

 If you are very quiet you may get to meet our resident Red Neck Wallaby.
 He usually comes to check out the campers in the evening.